guyreuveni33/Programming-languages-ex2/README.md

-## OCaml Assignment: Implementing WHILE Language Semantics
+# OCaml Assignment: Implementing WHILE Language Semantics

 ## Overview

-This assignment involves the implementation of the semantics for a simplified version of the WHILE programming language using OCaml.
+This assignment, completed as part of the "Programming Languages" course (קורס שפות תכנות), involves the implementation of the semantics for a simplified version of the WHILE programming language using OCaml.
 The WHILE language consists of arithmetic expressions, boolean expressions, and commands, each of which can be represented by variants in OCaml.

 ## Files